Are you ready to try van camping and looking for tips to improve your experience? We’ve got you covered with some of our favorite van camping hacks.”

 As our kids fly the coop, my husband and I think more and more about returning to that nomadic lifestyle, but the expense of owning and maintaining an RV is just too much.

 We’ve dabbled in van camping out of our minivan here and there, and this year are having a go at converting a Dodge ProMaster into a camper van we can take on extended trips.
+You can learn about our van and more about van camping in our post Van Camping 101.

 #VanLife is becoming increasingly popular, so I wanted to share some van camping hacks to help you get started.